PhononDAO/gitbook-documentation/developing-with-phonon/secure-backend-specification/README.md

 ### Encoding
 For the purposes of this document, any data being described will be in JSON format.
 Data sent between the terminal and the phonon sce will be implementation dependent.
-Data sent between the phonon sce and another phonon sce will be in CBOR format.
+Phonon transfer packets must be encoded in [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) format

 ## Interaction descriptions
 ### Certificate Authority loading